What Is an ELN?

 ELNs to Ensure Good Scientific Practice

 An ELN can be very helpful in the good scientific practice for documenting research work.
-Follwing the Rules of Good Scientific Practice of the Max Planck Society, “[s]cientific examinations, experiments and numerical calculations can only be reproduced or reconstructed if all the important steps are comprehensible” (p.
-4).
+Follwing the Rules of Good Scientific Practice of the Max Planck Society, scientific examinations, experiments and numerical calculations can only be reproduced or reconstructed if all the important steps are comprehensible.
 By using an ELN, you can ensure that all relevant steps on the way to your research goal are documented.

 Unfortunately, there are no open standards (yet) for lab books.
 There are many commercial providers for ELNs, open standards that would ensure that the content of each ELN can be effortlessly and cheaply transferred between ELNs is missing.
 This constellation entails that the data deposited in such ELNs become a kind of lock-in and do not apply the FAIR principles.
 This general issue should be taken into account when selecting an ELN.
 One way to address this can be to choose an open source solution.

 There is not the one perfect ELN solution.
 Electronic laboratory notebooks offer far more flexibility, structure to data and digital preservation potential.
 Various ELN solutions have different features that may be particularly suitable for certain scientific fields or analytical methods.
 There are many systems on the market, so there is a lot of choice.
-The Harvard Medical School and the Gurdon Institute at the University of Cambridge give both an overview on the different ELN systems with their special features.
+The Harvard Medical School, the University of Cambridge and the ELN-Finder at the TU Darmstadt give an overview on the different ELN systems with their special features.
 MPDL can make suggestions after discussing your specific needs; for this please make use of our RDM-Support.

 Labfolder is an ELN solution by Labforward GmbH licensed for all Max Planck researchers and their project partners.
 The registration for Max Planck researcher is free.
 For creating an Labfolder account your computer has to be part of the Max Planck network.
 Once you have signed up you can login to labfolder from all over the world.